George is a musician living in Queens, NY. Until the COVID-19 pandemic caused businesses to shut down, he worked as a manager in a record shop.

-Originally from Massachusetts, he's now been in NYC for over fifteen years, during which time he's been an active member of the local indie rock scene, playing guitar and singing in multiple groups.
+Originally from Massachusetts, he's now been in NYC for around twenty years, during which time he's been an active member of the local indie rock scene, playing guitar and singing in multiple groups.
 Over the years, George became known among his friends for his funny stage banter and, after hearing from just the right number of people (254, to be exact) that "maybe he should be a comedian," he finally gave it a shot.
 After starting out at the city's open mics, he eventually founded his own monthly comedy show called "Spit Take Friday," at Bushwick DIY venue turned nonprofit, Fort Useless.

 The funny and charming Mary Houlihan drops in to talk to George about whether there’s a duality in her work as an artist and comedian.
 They also discuss classic rock favorites and their shared fandom of The Best Show.